SQL Server SELECT

 sql server select - select all columns

-The SELECT * helps is useful for examining the columns and data of a table that you are not familiar with, and it’s particularly helpful for ad-hoc queries.
+Using the SELECT * is useful for examining the table that you are not familiar with and it is particularly helpful for ad-hoc queries.

-However, you should not use the SELECT * for production code due to the following reasons:
+However, you should not use the SELECT * in production code for the following main reasons:

-1. First, SELECT * often retrieves more data than your application needs to function.
-It causes unnecessary data to transfer from the SQL Server to the client application, taking more time for data to travel across the network and slowing down the application.
+• First, using SELECT * often retrieves more data than your application needs.
+This unnecessary data takes more time to transfer from the database server to the application, slowing down the application.

-2. Second, if one or more new columns are added to the table, using the SELECT * retrieves all columns, including the newly added columns that may not have been intended for use in the application.
-This could potentially cause the application application to crash.
+• Second, if new columns are added to the table, SELECT * will retrieve all columns, including the new ones that your application may not expect.
+This could potentially cause the application to behave unexpectedly.

 3) Filtering rows using the WHERE clause